Skip to content

 What's actually in the basic field kit

-The basic field kit is what every police patrol vehicle in India is supposed to carry, although the supposed and the actual aren't always aligned.
-The kit's job is simple: hold the scene without contaminating it until the IO and SOCO arrive.
-The first officer who steps into a scene with a bare hand and a wet shoe has already cost the case more than any reagent will recover.
+The basic field kit is the minimum toolset every police patrol vehicle in India is required to carry.
+Its function is to hold the scene without contaminating it until the IO and SOCO arrive.
+An officer who enters the scene without PPE can compromise more evidence than any reagent will recover.

 What's actually in the investigator's kit